sujitha18b/Module-1/1A PYTHON BASICS-PRINTING MULTI-LINE STRING.md

 ## RESULT
-Python program to print the string in multiple lines using triple quotes is written and the output is verified.
+Thus,the python program to print the string in multiple lines using triple quotes was implemented and executed sucessfully.